mathewgomas-alfred/mathewgomas.io/user_manual/autosave.rst

 If you have opened a file, made changes, then save it, or save a new file after the first time you've saved it, Krita will save a backup of your file.

-You can disable this mechanism in the File tab of the General Settings page of the Configure Krita dialog, which is in the Settings menu (Linux, Windows) or in the Application menu (macOS).
+You can disable this mechanism in the File tab of the General Settings page of the :guilabel:`Configure Krita` dialog, which is in the Settings menu (Linux, Windows) or in the Application menu (macOS).
 By default, Backup files are enabled.

 .. image:: /images/file_config_page.png